 Diving Papua New Guinea: Diving with the Milne Bay Mantas

-The cleaning station is actually a solitary bommie in about 9m of water, standing in an otherwise featureless sandy area just off the beach at Gona Bara Bara.
+Giants @ Home is just like this – a solitary bommie in about 9m of water, which rises up to about 5m and stands in an otherwise featureless sandy area just off the beach at Gona Bara Bara.

 Diving Papua New Guinea: Milne Bay Manta Image Gallery